AN INTRODUCTION TO DYE SUBLIMATION

-Sublimation printing is a system adopted in schools.
-We may not have the word EDUCATION in our company name but Mega have been supplying schools with Technology products since 1977.
-We were the first to introduce sublimation to schools in 2003.
-In essence sublimation allows students to reproduce four colour images in the surface of various different materials.
+Sublimation printing is a relatively new but fast growing system being adopted in schools.
+In essence it allows students to reproduce four colour images in the surface of various different materials.

 ‘Sublimation’ is defined as turning a solid into a gas and back into a solid without any liquid stage.
 This allows the application of sublimation inks into a materials surface using a Heat Press to provide the required combination of heat, time and pressure.
 This combination causes the inks to be converted from a solid to a gaseous state enabling them to penetrate the surface so that a permanent, full colour image is formed.
 The colour penetrates the material giving a result which is long lasting, colourful and resistant to scratching.
 Dye Sublimation should not be confused with other dry laser processes that transfer the images to the surface of materials making them easy to scratch off.
 True Dye Sublimation uses wet ink technology.

 Dye Sublimation Inks are in essence a formulation of special coloured dyes suspended in liquids that can be passed through a digital ink jet printer.

 WHAT MATERIALS CAN BE SUBLIMATION PRINTED?